EdgarDorausch/EasyGitlabSetup/README.md

 `git@nicepype_gitlab:<repository_path>.git`.
 This will be resolved to a connection to jessie06 under port 1022.

+## Reconfigure
+If you want to change some configuration settings (e.g. in the gitlab.rb file) you have to reconfigure gitlab afterwards.
+To do so run `./reconfigure.sh`
+This will reconfigure and restart the gitlab server (which can take a few minutes)

 ## Uninstall
 To remove gitlab simply run `./uninstall.sh`